-Just as Bitcoin, Ethereum belongs to the bucket of public blockchains.
-It’s a decentralized ledger that is updated and verified by members of the Ethereum network.
-The only way to add a new block to the Ethereum blockchain is by mining it.
+Just like Bitcoin, Ethereum is a decentralized blockchain that is updated and verified by participants of the Ethereum network.
+The only way to add new blocks to the Ethereum blockchain is by mining them.
 The word “mining” is an analogy borrowed from the process of extracting precious metals as they need to be mined from the ground at the cost of labor and energy.

-To mine Ethereum, computers spread around the world compete to solve cryptographic puzzles at the cost of processing power and therefore energy.
-Any miner that successfully solves the puzzle first is being rewarded with ether (ETH).
-These rewards pay miners for securing the network, verifying transactions and adding blocks to the blockchain.
+Likewise, to mine Ethereum, computers spread around the world compete to solve cryptographic puzzles at the cost of processing power (labor) and energy.
+Any miner who successfully solves the puzzle first gets to add the next block to the blockchain.
+For their work, a miner is rewarded with ether (ETH).
+These rewards compensate miners for securing the network, verifying transactions, and adding blocks to the blockchain.

-The current mining reward is 2 ether per block plus all transaction and gas fees contained in the block.
+The current mining reward is 2 ether per block plus all the priority fees contained in the block.
 A new block is added to the blockchain on average every 15 seconds.

-Even though the Ethereum blockchain builds on Bitcoin’s innovations and ideas, their developers did not simply copy Bitcoin’s technology but made several fundamental modifications to fit Ethereum’s purpose best.
-This also has an impact on Ethereum’s mining process.
+Even though the Ethereum blockchain builds on Bitcoin’s innovations and ideas, its developers did not simply copy Bitcoin’s technology but made several fundamental modifications to fit Ethereum’s purpose best.
+This has an impact on Ethereum’s mining process.

 Understand the Future of Everything